Course - Methods and Statistics - BEV1012

 Course content

-The course provides the student with basic knowledge of research methods and analysis of quantitative data in movement science.
-The course deals with key study designs and basic statistical concepts, in addition to basic tools for critical reading of research articles.
-Through lectures and exercises, students gain knowledge of and skills in basic statistical analyzes and how the results from these can be presented and avaluated.
+The course provides students with basic knowledge of research methodology and analysis of quantitative data in movement science.
+It covers key study designs and introduces basic statistical concepts, common sources of error in research findings, and an introduction to critical reading of scientific articles.
+Through lectures and exercises, students gain knowledge and skills in basic statistical analyses and learn how to present and evaluate the results of these analyses.

 Learning outcome